Remiswl/necromunda_symfony/README.md

 ## Production

 ### To do list

-* Manage your gang
-	* Make possible the update of the gang's stash ->pop up "Enter the new gang's credits" (collecting income at the end of a battle)
-	* Prevent gangers from having more than 1 heavy weapon (per ganger) -> récupérer les armes du ganger
-		-> s'il a déjà une arme lourde, alors...

-* Controllers: test all routes and add createNotfoundExceptions
+* send the site online

 ### Next steps:

+* Work on CSS
+* Add a back office
+* Add Roles
-* add equipment to gangers?
+* Add equipment to gangers?
 * Recruit a gang
 	* Allow the player to choose an image for his gang (gang's arms, gangers' faces, etc.)
 * Start a battle (/battle):
 	* add buttons to roll dices to choose the ground, roll dices for attacks, etc.
 	* a single page with information about the ground, the gangs, etc.?
-	* last page (/result) to upgrade each ganger after the end of the battlefatal
+	* last page (/result) to upgrade each ganger after the end of the battle
 	* manage the sell of equipment and weapons
 * Manage your gang
 	* territories: add a button to automatically calculate income